kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 A standing ovation erupts, echoing through the grand chamber.
 The reckorder slowly fades to black, leaving only the emblem of the **7-P Committee** hovering midair like a watchful eye.

-# Chapter 3 - Bedtime Stories
+# Chapter Three - Katherina
 **Period: Present Day … Year: 1984 … Location: Venus**

 There were many dwellers within the expanse of space—some bearing names that rang like chimes through the ancient ether, others nameless, faceless things, whose presence could only be felt in the tremble of matter and thought.
 These watchers had lingered in the void long before Earth’s first radio wave pulsed outward.
 They had seen empires rise from dust and fall into ash across the breadth of the stars.